shruti-patidar/retail-sales-business-analysis/README.md

 Through this project, I gained hands-on experience in:

-* Building ETL workflows using Python.
+* Building ETL workflows using Python and Pandas.
-* Designing and querying PostgreSQL databases.
+* Extracting, transforming, and loading data into PostgreSQL.
-* Solving real-world business problems using SQL.
+* Writing analytical SQL queries to solve business problems.
-* Performing sales and profitability analysis.
+* Applying CTEs, window functions, and conditional aggregation.
-* Applying window functions and advanced SQL concepts.
+* Performing revenue, sales, and profitability analysis.
 * Converting raw business data into actionable insights.

 ---

 ## 📌 Conclusion

-This project demonstrates how Python and PostgreSQL can be combined to build an end-to-end analytics solution, transforming raw retail sales data into meaningful business insights that support data-driven decision-making.
+This project demonstrates how Python and PostgreSQL can be combined to build an end-to-end analytics solution.
+By implementing an ETL pipeline and solving real-world business problems, the project transforms raw retail sales data into meaningful insights that support data-driven decision-making. raw retail sales data into meaningful business insights that support data-driven decision-making.